The subtitle for this podcast should be All You Wanted to Know About Mortgage Servicing But Were Afraid to Ask.

-Along the way, Wang tells how Peach Tree has ended NSF fees for its consumers and also its innovative thinking about how to handle foreclosure in a way that benefits the homeowner, the lender and the community.
+Along the way, Wang tells how Valon has ended NSF fees for its consumers and also its innovative thinking about how to handle foreclosure in a way that benefits the homeowner, the lender and the community.

 See what we meant: this is all you waned to know about mortgage servicers and didn’t know to ask.